30000

 Examines physical basis of human behavior and experience, how the brain and nervous system work, information flow, and processing at higher levels of organization.
 Addresses issues of intelligence, consciousness, addictions, and deviant behavior from a neurophysiological standpoint.

-PSY 31454 IDS: LGBTQIA+ AFFIRMATIVE PSYCHOLOGY (3)
+PSY 31454 IDS: SEXUALITY AND HUMAN DEVELOPMENT (3)

 Cross Listed Courses